Taapeli/isotammi-addons/source/SuperTool/README.md

 This field can contain regular Python comments (lines starting with a hash sign: #).

 In this example a counter is used to find duplicate places in the database.
 The city of Philadelphia appears twice in the database, using Gramps IDs P1313 and P1413.
+Run this in the Places category.

 ![SuperTool](SuperTool-duplicate-places.png)